remidinishanth/golang_learnings/README.md

 #### Type

 A type determines a set of values together with operations and methods specific to those values.
+Ref: https://go.dev/ref/spec#Method_sets

 #### Struct